-8. Subsection (c) defines the effect of a cure.
+7. Subsection (c) defines the effect of a cure.
 It prevents cancellation of the contract based on the breach.
 Cure does not prevent the injured party from recovery under other remedies provisions of this chapter.

-9. Subsection (b) imposes an obligation of good faith effort to cure in cases of minor defects (nonmaterial).
+8. Subsection (b) imposes an obligation of good faith effort to cure in cases of minor defects (nonmaterial).
 This is to protect the licensee against adverse effects of the material breach standard.
 The licensor, however, need not extend huge efforts to correct minor problems and, if an effort to cure would be disproportionate to the value lost to the licensee, failure to make the effort or to continue it does not constitute a breach.
+Also, in determining what defects are nonconforming, reference should be had to the general standards of the trade and the reasonable expectations of the parties.